 - iBooks – This is another digital book reading app and you likely already have this on your iPad right now.

 These are just a few of the many iPad apps for college students out there.
-We have tried to put together the best iPad apps for college student’s list available.
+We have tried to put together the best iPad apps for college student list available.
 These applications have helped individuals pass their classes and become better educated.
 Many of these are useful to many demographics, but they are useful to college students.
 What creates an educational application is how the user uses it in education.
-There are many applications that while not designed as educational tools, really are.
+There are many applications that while not designed as educational tools, really are very useful as educational tools for the busy college student.
 Please let us know some of your favorite apps in the comments.